IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 - Open the request with the Actions column by clicking "View Details"
     - You could review it by expanding each section, but since we made it we know whats inside
 - Sign the request by clicking "Accept"
-- Aftering clicking accept the menu will close itself
+- After clicking accept the menu will close itself
 - Next submit the request with the same "Actions" column, but this time click "Submit Channel Request"

 ![](/doc_images/8-created-channel.PNG)

 - Now browse to the "Channels" page in the left navigation menu
 - If all went well you should see the channel name listed after the panel refreshes
 - But we are not quite done...
-Click the dots in the action columna and select the "Join Peer" option
+Click the dots in the action column and select the "Join Peer" option
 - A menu will appear, check all of your peers and then click the "Add Selected" button
 - If the stars align the peer will be joined to your channel and everything is done
     - You can tell it was successful if the date created and block height have dates and a number, instead of a '-'